extism/docs/docs/quickstart/plugin-quickstart.md

 # Quickstart

-The following provides a minimal guide to running writing Extism plug-in in your language of choice.
-This document should get you from 0 to "hello, world!" as quick as possible.
+The following is a minimal guide to running writing an Extism plug-in in your language of choice.
+This document should get you from `0` to `"Hello, World!"` as quickly as possible.

 ## Choose A Language

 In Extism, your plug-in code is compiled to a binary Wasm module.
 We offer a variety of libraries, which we call PDKs (Plug-in Development Kits), to help you compile your code to a Wasm module that can be embedded in any Host SDK.

 First choose a language for your plug-in:

 import Tabs from '@theme/Tabs';